-- Attending agency coordination meetings - Developing an agency coordination plan - Commenting as early as practicable on the study's purpose and need and the range of alternatives - Evaluating the environmental and socioeconomic resources in the study area and the general locations of alternatives - Identifying as early as practicable any issues regarding the study's environmental and socioeconomic impacts that could substantially delay or prevent the granting of a permit or other approval
+- Attend agency coordination meetings.

+- Develop an agency coordination plan.

+- Comment as early as practicable on the study's purpose and need and the range of alternatives.

+- Evaluate the environmental and socioeconomic resources in the study area as well as the general locations of alternatives. - Identify as early as practicable any issues regarding the study's environmental and socioeconomic impacts that could substantially delay or prevent the granting of a permit or other approval.